sutton-charani/soft_DFA/README.md

 - what is the type(s) of signal the DFA can handle (not only in terms of size)?

 ### TODOLIST
-- sensitivuty analysis of initial window choice (or on initial pattern length?
+- sensitivity analysis of initial window choice (or on initial pattern length?